Primo123456789/POWER-BI---EXCEL-PROJECT-CAR-SALES-ANALYSIS/README.md

 1. Which company gives the highest sales in USD?
 2. Which dealer gives a highest sales in USD?
 3. Which region gives a highest GWT?
-4. WWhich color conventionally signifies a decline or negative growth rate? possible try new color?
+4. Which body type gives negative GWT rate?
-5. Which body type gives the highest sales in USD?
+5. Which car color gives a highest sales in USD?

 Data: